New analysis shows that the Trump administration's sidelining of scientific advice is considerably more widespread than previously recognized.

-UCS experts reviewed the membership and meeting schedules of 73 science advisory committees across 24 departments, agencies and sub-agencies, and interviewed current and former advisory board members.
-Some of the key findings in the report:
+This analysis reviewed the membership and meeting data of 73 science advisory committees across 24 departments, agencies, and sub-agencies and interviewed more than 30 current and former advisory board members.

-- Last year, federal science advisory committees for the Department of the Interior, the Department of Energy and the Environmental Protection Agency met less often than in any year since the government started tracking in 1997.
+- Last year, federal science advisory committees met less often than in any year since the government started tracking in 1997.

 - Nearly two-thirds of these committees are meeting less than they are directed to in their own charters.